HewlettPackard/python-opsramp/README.md

 This module is primarily designed for use on Python 3.

 We also run the unit tests against Python 2.7 and it *should* work correctly there too.
-Note however that Python 2 is going end-of-life in late 2019 and we reserve the right to drop support for it in a future version of this module.
+Note however that Python 2 went end-of-life in late 2019 and we reserve the right to drop support for it in a future version of this module.

 ## Public Object Tree